-Managing Covid19 Pandemic
+Managing COVID-19 Pandemic

-The group takes seriously the Impact of Covid19 pandemic on its business operation and safety and health of all its employees.
+The group takes seriously the Impact of COVID19 pandemic on its business operation and safety and health of all its employees.
 The following measures were applied in compliance to the government order:

-Measures Action Taken Work From Home : Work From Home was introduced depending on each business unit, while maintaining the quality and efficiency to meet datelines Productivity Measures : Head of Departments are encouraged to conduct regular group meetings online.
+Measures Action Taken Work from Home : Work from Home was introduced depending on each business unit, while maintaining the quality and efficiency to meet datelines Productivity Measures : Head of Departments are encouraged to conduct regular group meetings online.
 Employees are required to complete the tasks assigned to them on time.
 Face Masks and Meetings : As part of the preventive measures, the Group avoid face-to-face meeting unless it is necessary.
 Most meetings are conducted via video conferences.
 All staffs and visitors are required to ensure physical distancing and wear face mask at all times in the workplace and attending physical meetings.
-Control and Prevention : All staffs and visitors are required to record their attendance and temperature and check in with MySejahtera application.
+Control and Prevention All staffs and visitors are required to record their attendance and temperature and check in with MySejahtera application.
 Displaying the relevant information/notices on prevention and procedures within the workplace.
 Promote hygiene and regular sanitisation in the workplace and provided hand sanitizers and disinfectant kit at hot spot areas.
-Detection : Staff who had close proximity to positive cases of COVID-19, are required to carry out swab test to avoid spread of the virus in office.
+Encourage all staff to perform frequent COVID19 tests by distributing COVID19 self-test kits.
+Also provided test kits to visitors as they are required to provide us with the test results prior to entering our premises.
+Established COVID19 response procedures for office and operations.
+Provide day off and money incentives to our staff to encourage vaccination against COVID19 Detection : Staff who had close proximity to positive cases of COVID19, are required to carry out swab test to avoid spread of the virus in office.

-The above-mentioned practices are on-going and the Company will implement additional measures when necessary to prevent the spread of COVID-19 pandemic.
+The above-mentioned practices are on-going and the Company will implement additional measures when necessary to prevent the spread of COVID19 pandemic.